-An Evaluation of the Human Carcinogenic Potential of Ethylene Glycol Butyl Ether (EGBE)
+An Evaluation of the Human Carcinogenic Potential of Ethylene Glycol Butyl Ether (Egbe)

 Archived files are provided for reference purposes only.
 The file was current when produced, but is no longer maintained and may now be outdated.
 Persons with disabilities having difficulty accessing archived files may contact the NCEA Webmaster for assistance.
-Please visit http://epa.gov/ncea to access current information.
+Please use the contact form if you need additional assistance.

 An NTP (1998; 2000) study has reported some evidence of carcinogenic activity in male B6C3F1 mice based on increased incidence of hemangiosarcomas of the liver, and some evidence of carcinogenic activity in female B6C3F1 mice based on increased incidence of forestomach squamous cell papillomas or carcinomas.
 EPA completed an IRIS assessment for EGBE in 1999 and concluded that, in accordance with 1996 proposed Guidelines for Carcinogen Risk Assessment (U.S. EPA, 1996), the human carcinogenicity of EGBE cannot be determined, but that suggestive evidence exists from rodent studies.
 This position paper reviews recent scientific findings and provides an up-to-date evaluation of the mode-of-action (MOA) involved in the origin of these tumors in mice and their human relevance that is consistent with recent EPA draft cancer guidelines (U.S. EPA, 2003).
 The position paper proposes: